H4tch/LinuxWishListNotifier/README.md

 URL.

-#### To test the program run:
+#### To test the program, run:
 	make
-	./WishList Items
+	./WishListNotifier MyWishList

-You can run "./run_wish_list.sh" to automatically run the program.
+You can run "./run_wish_list_notifier.sh" to automatically run the program.
 It checks every 5min (300 seconds) by default.